This is a post I started six years ago and decided not to publish. Since then things have changed a lot so here goes.

 So enter Elon Musk and Tesla Motors.
 His purpose is to take petrol off the road so they have done some pretty innovative things including opening up their patent database so anyone can use their technology with their permission.

-And of course Nissan, Toyota, Honda and many others are putting Electric Vehicles front a center in their product lines now.
+And of course Nissan, Toyota, Honda and many others are putting Electric Vehicles front and centre in their product lines now.

 Hydrogen Fuel Cell Cars

 So how are Hydrogen Fuel Cell based cars progressing?
-Calculations are that it will be roughly 3 times less efficient that a Battery Electric Vehicle.
+Calculations are that it will be roughly three times less efficient that a Battery Electric Vehicle.
 And extracting the H2 also requires energy.
 So H2 is an energy storage source.
 It is hard to store and manage and so the infrastructure costs are also high.
 So it is hard to do.
 The plus is that you don’t consume any fossil fuels in the process if you use some of the new solar based extraction mechanisms so although there are big drawbacks, there are also big benefits.
-The following video covers the territory well including some commentary from Elon Musk toward the end.

 So the infrastructure just isn’t there.
 So it looks like Battery Electric Vehicles are still the way to go.
 But the advantages are big enough that the debate will continue.
 And it is interesting that we have multiple fuel types in use simultaneously including Petrol (gasoline), Diesel, LPG, Alcohol, Battery Electric, Hydrogen, Biodiesel, compressed air, coal, wood and others.